ItalianoFrançaisDeutschEnglish

 3.4.1.
 Use value • Exchange value.

-Use value is not a natural property of commodified reality, but a construct akin to exchange value: they are complementary forms of the same logic of equivalence.
-Both reduce reality to a measurable function, separating it from its living, qualitative relationship.
+The Marxian concept of use value has been shown, since the 1970s, not to be a natural property of commodified reality, but rather a construct akin to exchange value: they are complementary forms of the same logic of equivalence.
+Both operate a reduction of reality to a measurable function, separating it from living and qualitative relation.

-Index Anthology Guy Debord, Jean Baudrillard, Alasdair MacIntyre, Jacques Camatte, Robert Kurz
+Index Anthology Guy Debord, Alfred Sohn-Rethel, Jean Baudrillard, Alasdair MacIntyre, Jacques Camatte, Robert Kurz

 A commodity is anything that, extracted and abstracted from its natural context, can be sold and bought.
 Land, objects, animals, people, services, labor, ideas, rights, patents, either in whole or in part, for an unlimited or defined period of time.
 Everything can be sold.